 Section 67 (1) (d) applies an update to pre-amendment sections 67 (1) (c) and (d).
 It retains reference to extortion, public humiliation or disgrace of the person or another person, and includes additional circumstances of coercion, blackmail, intimidation or fear of public humiliation or disgrace.
 The amended wording continues to cover instances of threat which leads to the fear.
 This might be real or perceived and - as with existing section 67 (1) (c) and (d) - may apply to the person or to another person.
 This section is intended to cover a range of behaviours including verbal aggression, begging and nagging, physical persistence, social pressuring, controlling behaviour, emotional manipulation and intimate image abuse.
 Intimidation can include the threat or fear to inflict violence.
-This circumstance applies regardless of when the matter occurs; or whether it occurs in a single instance or as part of an ongoing pattern.
+This circumstance or as part of an ongoing pattern.
 This circumstance includes instances of family or domestic violence.